-Laureth's father is a writer.
+Laureth Peak's father is a writer.
 For years he's been trying, and failing, to write a novel about coincidence.
-His wife thinks he's obsessed.
-Laureth thinks he's on the verge of a breakdown.
+His wife thinks he's obsessed, Laureth thinks he's on the verge of a breakdown.
 He's supposed to be doing research in Austria, so when his notebook shows up in New York, Laureth knows something is wrong.

-On impulse, she steals her mother's credit card and heads for the States, taking her strange little brother Benjamin with her.
+On impulse she steals her mother's credit card and heads for the States, taking her strange little brother Benjamin with her.
 Reunited with the notebook, they begin to follow clues inside, trying to find their wayward father.
-But the challenges and threats that lie ahead are even tougher for Laureth than they would be for any other teenager - because Laureth has no vision to guide her.
+Ahead lie challenges and threats, all of which are that much tougher for Laureth than they would be for any other 16-year old.
+Because Laureth Peak is blind.

 Marcus Sedgwick used to work in children's publishing and before that he was a bookseller.
 He now happily writes full-time.
 His books have been shortlisted for many awards, including The GUARDIAN CHILDREN'S FICTION AWARD, the BLUE PETER BOOK AWARD, the CARNEGIE MEDAL and the EDGAR ALLAN POE AWARD.
 Marcus lives in Cambridge and has a teenage daughter, Alice.